-We have written extensively on Islamic mortgages at IFG (see here, here and here for example), but we have previously kept the discussion generic.
+We have written extensively on Islamic mortgages at IFG (see here, here and here for example and definitely also check out our cool Islamic mortgage comparison tool), but we have previously kept the discussion generic.
 In this article, for the first time ever, we exhaustively go through Al Rayan’s Home Purchase Plan ( the “HPP”) in particular.

 We are confident that nothing as detailed as this has been done for the Al Rayan HPP.
 In this article we examine the legal, Islamic, commercial and practical aspects of the HPP informed by: